 Gifted, frustrating, mercurial and selfish – he had heard it all, but one thing that could never be denied is that Rodney Marsh was an entertainer.
-He looked like a rock star and he played rock and roll football – and almost always to his own composition.
+He looked like a rock star and he played rock and roll football – and almost always to his own self-penned tune.

 In 1975, after falling out with Book, Marsh left City and after a brief spell with Cork, he was flown out to Los Angeles at the expense of Elton John, then chairman of LA Aztecs.